 The default JNDI namespace for resource references and resource definitions must always be java:comp/env.
 Note that this applies to both the case where no name has been supplied so the rules for choosing a default name are used, and the case where a name has been supplied explicitly but the name does not specify a java: namespace.
 Since the java:comp namespace is not available in some contexts, use of that namespace in such a context should result in a deployment error.
-Likewise, the java:module namespace is not valid in some contexts; use of that namespace in such contexts should result in a deployment error.
-Environment entries may be declared in any one of the defined namespaces by explicitly including the namespace prefix before the name.
+Likewise, the java:module namespace is not valid in some contexts; use of that namespace in such contexts and the case where a name be declared in any one of the defined namespaces by explicitly including the namespace prefix before the name.